jainam-r/ArangoDB-Multi-Modal-Graph/README.md

 We have figured out 2 ways of extractions:-
 1) python - using pyarango library (preferred)
-2) nodejs - using big-json
+2) nodejs - using big-json and yarn which are JSONStream packages.

 Refer to 'wikidata dump extract.py' and 'wikidata.js' for the same